 In other words, the theoretical foundations of the CGE are not adequate to represent the real world; hence, the available representation of the world has to be modified.
-The CGE modeller does not reject the model; he rejects the data giving rise to the peculiar profession of the CGE data maker.
+The CGE modeller does not reject the model; he or she rejects the data giving rise to the peculiar profession of the CGE datamaker.

 An Inforum modeller attempts to represent the real world as it really is.
-He is aware of the 'theoretical foundations' standing behind the national account statistics and does not force them to fit contradictory theoretical frameworks.
+They are aware of the 'theoretical foundations' standing behind the national account statistics and do not force them to fit contradictory theoretical frameworks.